batect/batect/docs/content/config/Containers.md

 ## `ports`
 List of ports to make available to the host machine.

-Only TCP ports are supported at present.

-Note that this does not affect how containers launched by batect as part of the same task access ports used by each other.
-Any container started as part of a task will be able to access any port on any other container at the address `container_name:container_port`.
-For example, if a process running in the `http-server` container listens on port 2000, any other container in the task can access that at `http-server:2000` without port 2000 being listed in `ports` (or an `EXPOSE`
-Dockerfile instruction).

-Two formats are supported:
+Three formats are supported:

-* Standard Docker `local:container` format.
+* `local:container` format

     For example, `1234:5678` will make port 5678 inside the container available on the host machine at port 1234.

+* `local_from-local_to:container_from:container-to` format

+    For example, `1000-1001:2025-2026` will make port 2025 inside the container available on the host machine at port 1000, and port 2026 inside the container available on the host machine at port 1001.

 * An expanded format:
   ```yaml